thynctank/Syncopate/readme.md

       });

 This example shows a query on the boxes table.
 Once the data are obtained, they are passed back to the success callback as the `rows` parameter, and can be looped over, have their individual contents inspected, etc. Any row data processed within the callback will have its `id` property set ahead of time, and so writing it back down causes an UPDATE, not an INSERT.

+An example of arbitrary comparison operators:

+      s.read("boxes", {contents: ["NOT LIKE", "%crap%"]}, null, function(rows) {
+        //do stuff
+      });

+This will find all boxes whose contents is NOT LIKE '%crap%'.
+The SQL will be generated appropriately and results passed into the callback as with the previous example.
+Also note the passing in of a null value for the options object, since we have no need to modify the query beyond the conditions.

 Updating Rows in a Table Conditionally
 --------------------------------------